Creative Writing at UBalt

 WRITE fiction, nonfiction and poetry in an MFA program named one of the most distinctive in the country by

 GRADUATE with the professional-level skills to write, edit, publish and promote your best work.

 BECOME part of a dynamic, creative community at the heart of Baltimore's artistic district.

 FIND your voice and learn to make it heard!

-Eva Tennant, M.F.A.
-'19, is the recipient of the 2019 Plork Award.
-The Plork Award honors a graduate student whose work best exemplifies the spirit of the M.F.A. program, exhibiting extraordinary creativity, originality and imagination in the integration of creative writing and book design.
-The award carries with it a $500 prize granted by the Randolph Avery Fund.
+Olivia Springer, MFA '22, is the recipient of the 2022 Plork Award.
+The Plork Award honors a graduate student whose work best exemplifies the spirit of the MFA program, exhibiting extraordinary creativity, originality and imagination in the integration of creative writing and book design.
+The award carries with it a $500 prize from the Klein Family School of Communications Design's Randolph Avery Fund.

 For more information about graduate admission, please contact the Office of Admission at email@example.com, 410.837.6565.